 Our editors independently research and recommend the best products and services.
 You can learn more about our independent review process and partners in our advertiser disclosure.
 We may receive commissions on purchases made from our chosen links.

 Flowchart software makes it easy to create visual diagrams that represent product development workflows, technical diagrams, company organizational charts, and more.
-The best platforms offer a large library of diagram templates and objects, import from and export to multiple file types, and make it easy to create and share professional presentations with anyone, anywhere.
+The best platforms offer a large library of diagram templates and objects, the ability to import from and export to multiple file types, and software that makes it easy to create and share professional presentations with anyone, anywhere.

 We looked at over a dozen flowchart platforms and chose the best based on ease-of-use, features, integrations, price, and more.
 Here are our top seven picks.

-Lucidchart offers over 750 templates and a drag-and-drop shapes library, which makes it easy to create flowcharts, organizational charts, mind maps, prototypes, wireframes, and more.
-As a web-based platform, Lucidchart can be used on a Mac or Windows system using Chrome, Firefox, Safari, and Internet Explorer.
+Lucidchart offers over 1,000 templates and a drag-and-drop shapes library, making it easy to create flowcharts, organizational charts, mind maps, prototypes, wireframes, and more.
+Lucidchart can be used as a web-based platform with Mac, PC, or Linux systems using Chrome, Firefox, and Safari.
 It also offers both iOS and Android apps.

-Lucidchart also integrates with G Suite, Atlassian, Slack, Salesforce, and Microsoft Office, allowing users to easily integrate it into their workflows.
+Lucidchart also integrates with G Suite, Atlassian, Slack, Salesforce, and Microsoft Office, allowing users to integrate it into their workflows easily.
 The software can import and export files to and from other diagramming tools, including Microsoft Visio, OmniGraffle, Gliffy, and Draw.io.
 Finally, Lucidchart offers seamless online collaboration allowing all users to see edits being made in real-time.